+Your dog love a good session?
 We mean your pet, not your girlfriend.
-BarChick’s St Bernard, Beethoven, loves a good session, but often has to stay home.
-Well not anymore, these bars let the dogs in, and some even let in mini horses!
+These bars let the dogs in, and some even let in mini horses!
 Woof!

 Front of house Billy, the Staffordshire Bull Terrier, runs quite a strict door policy here, so sometimes Beethoven struggles to get in.
 BarChick thinks that it’s because he’s too big, but he’s convinced it’s because he’s not down with the hardcore regulars.
 Either way Billy is not a good one to cross, so if you are a small, non-argumentative pooch just looking for a pint of ale or a good Bloody Mary then this is the kennel for you.